-- High Power Consumption in Refrigeration Compressor and other equipment like agitator and water pump. - Lower Ice Plant Capacity Utilization about 20 to 25 %.
+- High Power Consumption in Refrigeration Compressor and other equipment like agitator and water pump. - Lower Ice Plant Capacity Utilization with installed capacity

 As per the detailed studies undertaken in various units of the cluster, the specific power consumption per ton of ice blocks production is varying anywhere between 85 kWh/ton to 120 kWh/ton.